leonmavr/HIP35/README.md

 Polish notation) mode of HP-35 from 1972.
 It runs a terminal UI built with ncurses that displays the current result on a display.

+### Why RPN?

+Because it genally involves less keystrokes and it's faster than algebraic notation calculations.

 ### The memory
 HP-35 had a stack-based memory of 4 registers `X`, `Y`, `Z`, `T` with `X` being the bottom (entry).
 That stack shifts (lifts or